Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 - Decision Theory

-- Deciding what to do based on the projected consequences
+- Decision Theory is the use of mathematical probability for deciding what to do based on the projected consequences of the options.

 - View Decision Theory.